dimitri-nicolo/calico/_includes/master/byo-intro.md

 - An Elasticsearch cluster that meets the [requirements]({{site.baseurl}}/{{page.version}}/getting-started/{{path}}/requirements#elasticsearch-requirements).
 - A `tigera-ee-fluentd` user with permission to send documents to Elasticsearch.
 - A `tigera-ee-manager` user with permission to issue queries to Elasticsearch.
-- The CA certificate for the cluster.
+- The CA certificate for the Elasticsearch cluster.
 - Any users who are going to use the Kibana dashboards will need to be given appropriate credentials.